saadkhan29/lesson-w08d04-react-router/03-dentist-exercise-1.md

 Let's start the app again.
 Enter the command `npm start` in your terminal.

-Let's get rid of the standard "Welcome to React" page and replace it with our own dentist website home page.
+Let's get rid of the standard page and replace it with our own dentist website home page.
 Continue editing `App.js`: take out most of the JSX contents, and delete the import statement for `logo.svg`, which we won't use.

 The `App.js` file contains one component that our whole app will live inside